 - Skin disorders like dermatitis, burns, and bullous diseases

-- Respiratory disorders, such as COP, asthma, and cystic fibrosis
+- Respiratory disorders, such as COPD, asthma, or cystic fibrosis

 - Cardiovascular system problems like heart failure